Nymphaea nouchali var. caerulea: Generative characteristics

 The flowers can be blue, white, mauve or pinkish in colour, but usually have pale bluish-white to sky-blue or mauve petals, smoothly changing to a pale yellow in the centre of the flower, and are 8–12 cm in diameter.
 There are four sepals; these are coloured green and sometimes purple at the margins, and are 4–10 cm by 1.5–3.5 cm in size.
 There are 14–20 petals, of which the outermost are as long as the sepals.
 Their shape is oblong, and their apexes end in blunt or subacute tips.
 The stamens are densely congested and very numerous, numbering 100–200 or more.
 The outermost stamens have long appendages.
 There are 14–24 carpels, with a very short style.
 There are also carpellary appendages; these are what is known as 'osmophores', structures which serve to attract pollinators without actually rewarding them, thus by deceit.
 In this case they are visually attractive for bees and exude an odour mimicking food.

 The flower buds rise to the surface over a period of two to three days, and when ready, open during the mid-morning, closing near dusk.
 This ability is controlled by the sepals; when these are cut off, the flower loses the ability to close.
 The flowers and buds do not rise above the water in the morning, nor do they submerge at night.
 The flowers last some four days before they start to wither, closing up each night.

 The fruit are berries, 2.2 by 3.2 cm and flattened-round in shape.
 The seeds are ellipsoid and 1.2 mm long.
 They are smooth, and have a fleshy, bell-shaped aril.

 Chemical composition

-The plant's psychoactive properties are primarily attributed to the aporphine alkaloids apomorphine and nuciferine:
+The plant's psychoactive properties are primarily attributed to the aporphine alkaloids nuciferine and apomorphine: